chaffybird56/F-Domain-Sensing/README.md

 # Frequency‑Domain Sensing — DFT Exploration & FMCW Radar FFT on TI TMS320

-**What this is, in plain terms:** Every sensor reading is really a signal changing over time.
+Every sensor reading is really a signal changing over time.
 The **Fourier transform** answers a simple question — *what frequencies are inside this signal?* — and that answer is how radars figure out **how far away** something is.
 This repo walks that idea in two steps: first in MATLAB (build intuition for DFT bins, resolution, and zero‑padding), then on a **TI DSP board** where an FFT turns a dechirped FMCW radar echo into a **range peak**.

 > This is a **DSP + radar fundamentals** project, not a plug‑and‑play demo.
 You will see complex exponentials, chirp de‑ramping, fixed‑point‑adjacent C on a C6713, and the gap between a textbook FFT and a vendor‑optimized kernel.